My.EOU Portal Current Students Faculty/Staff

 Food and beverages including good beer by Barley Browns will by available for purchase.
 A special thanks goes out to this year’s local festival sponsors: Hines Meat Co, Winding Waters River Expeditions, Old West Credit Union, Blue Mountain Outfitters, Anthony Lakes Mountain Resort, BCA, Black Diamond, Dakine, NW Alpine, Quality Inn in Baker City, and HMK for their support.

 We have received tremendous support from the community and local businesses!
-Here are a few of the FANTASTIC auction items that have been offered in the past:
+Here are a few of the FANTASTIC auction items that we’ll have this year:

 It is important to note: All race participants must use the same backcountry gear and set-ups they start the race with.
 Any racer who switches out or changes equipment with other gear not worn at the beginning of the race will be disqualified.

-An avalanche companion rescue clinic lead by EOU Outdoor Adventure Program Director Michael Hatch and WAC staff, will follow at 10 a.m.
+An avalanche companion rescue clinic lead by WAC staff, will follow at 10 a.m.
 This clinic will focus on proper use of avalanche gear – beacon, shovel, and probe – and how to organize and carry out an effective and efficient companion rescue.
-At 1pm, Michael Hatch and other WAC staff will spend time in the Anthony Lakes backcountry demonstrating skills and tests useful in identifying unstable layers and their subsequent sensitivity to human triggering.
+At 1pm, WAC staff will spend time in the Anthony Lakes backcountry demonstrating skills and tests useful in identifying unstable layers and their subsequent sensitivity to human triggering.
 Sign up for these clinics at the EOBF tent outside the main lodge.
 Participants MUST check-in at the EOBF tent outside the main lodge 15 minutes before the clinic.

-Then, after the clinics, kick back with a cold one in the world famous Starbottle Saloon and dance to Bag of Hammers from 3-6pm.
+Then, after the clinics, kick back with a cold one in the world famous Starbottle Saloon and dance to Dr. J and the Easyriders from 3-6pm.
 Additional raffle items will be up for grabs at Anthony Lakes on Saturday with the winners being called out during the band’s intermission.

 ♦ Sunday, Feb.
 9th Events

 On Sunday, skiers and snowboarders are encouraged to self-organize trips to the backcountry of Anthony Lakes to explore the Elkhorn Mountains in winter.
-OAP Director and WAC Forecaster, Michael Hatch will be leading a tour group into Angel Basin.
-To join him, meet at A-Lakes lodge (lower-level) at 9am w/ touring and snow safety gear.
+The OAP Director and the WAC Director, Michael Hatch and Victor McNeil will be leading a tour group into Angel Basin.
+To join them, meet at A-Lakes lodge (lower-level) at 9am w/ touring and snow safety gear.

 We are pleased to offer a 15% discount on accommodations at Quality Inn in Baker City if you need a place to stay during the festival.
 You can reach Quality Inn at 541-423-6444 or visit register directly at http://www.qualityinn.com/ires/en-US/html/ArrivalInfo?hotel=OR294&srp=LEOU&pu=no